 Camp Warren Levis

 Parents, it’s time to make some memories with your Cub Scouts!
 Watch as they catch their first fish, hit their first bulls-eye, and explore the adventure and fun of the outdoors during Parent & Pal.
 This annual event is your family’s perfect spring weekend campout.
-Programs will include Cub favorites like archery, BBs, fishing, and more.
+Programs will include Cub favorites like archery, BBs, fishing, knot tying, s'mores, and more!

 Scouting For Food